kxdang/kiendang.me/README.md

     Followed this guide [here](https://www.gatsbyjs.org/packages/gatsby-plugin-mdx/) to integrate MDX which allows for React components in Markdown files.

-Please feel free to take a look at commit history.
-They are in the order of implementation since creation of blog 😊.
+Please feel free to fork this repo and make it your own!

+Give me a tweet @ k1dang: I would love to see what other features are added and customized to this template blog!

 ## 🚀 Deployed on Netlify